Using Mana for Serial Subscriptions

 Activating Mana

-In the email, there will be a link to continue the activation has occurred, and the token will automatically populate into your Koha site in two places.
-The token will be added to the “Share Content for Mana kb” page and also added to the system preference: Manatoken.
+In the email, follow the confirmation link and the token will automatically populate into your Koha site on the “Share Content for Mana kb” page and to the system preference Manatoken.

 Using Mana with the Serials Module